-- 4. A parent(s) or legal guardian(s) may remove a student who is enrolled in a bilingual education program pursuant to provisions in N.J.S.A.
+- 4. A parent may remove a student who is enrolled in a bilingual education program pursuant to provisions in N.J.S.A.
 18A:35-22.1. - 5.
-Students enrolled in a bilingual, ESL, or English language services program shall be assessed annually to determine their progress in achieving English language proficiency goals and readiness for exiting the program. - 65.
 Newly exited students who are not progressing in the mainstream English program may be considered for reentry to bilingual and ESL programs as follows: - a.
-After a minimum of one-half of an academic year and within two years of exit, the mainstream English classroom teacher, with the approval of the Building Principal, may recommend retesting with the approval of the Principal. - b.
+After a minimum of one-half of an academic year and within two years of exit, the mainstream English classroom teacher may recommend retesting with the approval of the Principal. - b.
 A waiver of the minimum time limitation may be approved by the Executive County Superintendent upon request of the Superintendent if the student is experiencing extreme difficulty in adjusting to the mainstream program. - c.
-The recommendation for retesting shall will be based on the teacher's judgment that the student is experiencing difficulties due to problems in using English as evidenced by the student's inability to: communicate effectively with peers and adults; understand directions given by the teacher; and/or comprehend basic verbal and written materials.
+The recommendation for retesting shall be based on the teacher's judgment that the student is experiencing difficulties due to problems in using English as evidenced by the student's inability to: communicate effectively with peers and adults; understand directions given by the teacher; and/or comprehend basic verbal and written materials. - d.

-- d.
 The student shall be tested using a different form of the test or a different language proficiency test than the one used to exit the students. - e.
-If the student scores below the State-established standard on the language proficiency test, the student shall be reenrolled into the bilingual or ESL program. - 76.
-When the review process for exiting a student from a bilingual, ESL, or English language services program has been completed. the district shall notify by mail the student's parent(s) or legal guardian(s) shall be informed by mail of the placement determination of placement.
-If the parent(s), legal guardian(s) or teaching staff member disagrees with the placement, he/she may appeal the placement decision in writing to the Superintendent or designee , who will provide a written explanation for the decision within seven working days of receiving the written appeal.
+If the student scores below the State-established standard on the language proficiency test, the student shall be reenrolled into the bilingual or ESL program.

+6. When the review process for exiting a student from a bilingual, ESL, or English language services program has been completed, the district shall notify by mail the student's parent of the placement determination.
+If the parent or teaching staff member disagrees with the placement, he/she may appeal the placement decision in writing to the Superintendent or designee, who will provide a written explanation for the decision within seven working days of receiving the written appeal.
 The complainant may appeal this decision in writing to the Board of Education within seven calendar days of receiving the Superintendent's or designee's written explanation of the decision.
-The Board will review the appeal and respond in writing to the parent within forty-five calendar days of the Board's receipt of the parent's written appeal to the Board.
+The Board will review the appeal and respond in writing to the parent within fortyfive calendar days of the Board's receipt of the parent's written appeal to the Board.
 Upon exhausting an appeal to the Board, the complainant may appeal to the Commissioner of Education pursuant to N.J.S.A.
 18A:6-9 and N.J.A.C.
+6A:3.

-6A:3. - J. Graduation Requirements for Limited English Proficient Students Language Learners
+J. Graduation Requirements for English Language Learners

-All ELLs LEP students must satisfy requirements for high school graduation according to N.J.A.C.
+All ELLs must satisfy requirements for high school graduation according to N.J.A.C.
 6A:8-5.1(a).